james-yu2005/Table-tennis-webscraper/README.md

-Webscraper that searches table tennis websites for sales
+Webscraper that searches table tennis websites for trending rubbers